SohZHong/orbyte/README.md

 - Double counting of carbon credits
 - Delayed or inaccessible public auditability

-As analyzed in the accompanying paper [oai_citation:1‡AIPCP Article_Blockchain.docx](sediment://file_000000008a4472089578295f8e45a642), these limitations undermine trust and prevent large-scale adoption.

 ### Research Goal

 The paper proposes a **conceptual blockchain-based framework** that: